mediaexplorer74/LumiaSoftwareUpdaterPro/README.md

 ## Few words about it...

-1. All 34 projects assemled in one solution
+1. All 34 projects "assembled" in one solution
 2. Project dependancies updated
 3. Minimal code refactoring (lite bugfixing)
 4. All binaries and dlls targeted to common /bin